9.1 Understanding the LCC Studio Pipeline

 | Map Fusion | Up to 10 scan segments from the same device type, 200 minutes combined. | Sites too large for one battery or one session. |

-| Aerial-Ground Map Fusion | A ground scan, drone mission photos, and vertical bridge photos. | Sites that need roof and aerial context joined to ground and interior detail. |
+| Aerial-Ground Map Fusion | Ground scan segments plus a drone image set, linked by RTK or by control points depending on the device. | Sites that need roof and aerial context joined to ground and interior detail. |

-| Aerial Reconstruction | 100 to 10,000 drone photos, no ground scan. | Ultra-large sites captured from the air alone. |
+| Aerial Reconstruction | Drone photos alone, no ground scan. | Ultra-large sites captured from the air only. |

 | Video Reconstruction | One MP4, MOV, or WEBM video. | Building a model from video footage, with frames extracted automatically. |